 - Pro-oxidants normally cause oxidation which is known as reactive oxygen and nitrogen species (RONS).
 At low concentrations, RONS play essential roles at the cellular level.

-- However, prolonged exposure to RONS can weaken cell's antioxidant defense thus causing an imbalance (Oxidative Stress), which can eventually lead to diseases.
+- However, prolonged exposure to RONS can weaken the cell's antioxidant defense, thus causing an imbalance (Oxidative Stress), which can eventually lead to diseases.

 That's when beetroot comes to your rescue…

 - Beetroots are very high in antioxidants.
-Belatain is pigments that give beetroot its color, they're antioxidants that have shown to have high antioxidant and anti-inflammatory properties.
+Belatain is the pigment that gives beetroot its color.
+They have been shown to have high antioxidant and anti-inflammatory properties.

 - Belatain has particularly been studied to prevent cells from oxidative injury.

 - Some studies have shown that beetroot, especially juice, protects your DNA against oxidative damage.